 Can I have cataract surgery if I have macular degeneration?

 Yes.
 There are many eye conditions which can limit vision besides cataracts.
 Someone with macular degeneration or glaucoma may not be able to see as well as if the conditions were not present.
 Drs.
-Merfeld and Larson will give you a comprehensive eye exam before surgery go over all aspects of your ocular health.
+Merfeld, Larson and Raven will give you a comprehensive eye exam before surgery to go over all aspects of your ocular health.

 Are there risks with cataract surgery?

 There is no surgery that is completely risk free.
 Fortunately, the risk with cataract surgery is extremely low.
 Infection rates are approximately 1 per 1000 cases.
 This means there is a 99.9% chance of not having and infection.
 Many other complications can happen but are fortunately extremely rare.
 You will be given a detailed explanation if you are considering surgery.